zmsubin/accelerometers_pub/README.md

 # accelerometers
 Functions for processing output from Sensor Logger and making power spectrum charts.
+The goal of this project is to measure acceleration and vibration (i.e., higher frequency acceleration) on various transportation modes to understand and document motion sickness triggers.

 See app info at https://www.tszheichoi.com/sensorlogger.
 And https://github.com/tszheichoi/awesome-sensor-logger/.